niveksoft/invoice-gen/README.md

 3. **Add Items**: Click "Add Line Item" to list products or services.
 4. **Review Totals**: Adjust tax rate and shipping if necessary.
 5. **Generate**: Click the **Generate** button in the bottom right corner to download your PDF invoice.

+### Backing Up Your Data

+See [GITHUB_BACKUP_SETUP.md](GITHUB_BACKUP_SETUP.md) for detailed setup instructions.

+**Quick setup:**
+1. Create a private GitHub repository for backups
+2. Generate a GitHub Personal Access Token (fine-grained)
+3. Settings tab → Configure GitHub Backup section
+4. Click "🚀 Backup to GitHub Now"

+Your data is automatically pushed to your private GitHub repository!

 ## Technologies